RaghuvirJonnagiri/LeveragedETF_Backtrading/README.md

 # Leveraged ETF Backtrading

-#### This project is to use python and explore stock market trading through leverage and oving averages.
+#### This project is to use python and explore stock market trading through leverage and moving averages.
 <br>

 ## LeveragedETF_Backtrading.ipynb: